xpl/string.ify/README.md

 //         '{ a: { b: yes }, c: no }'
 ```

-Here's an example of adding purple ASCII color to rendered arrays:
+Here's an example of adding purple ANSI color to rendered arrays:

 ```javascript
 Array.prototype[Symbol.for ('String.ify')] = function (ctx) {